|The Real Reason To Learn To Program - The Power

 The programmer has it even better - they only need a programming language to build mechanisms that really do something.
 You don't need a lathe or a milling machine you can create new gadgets just by writing code.
 Of course recently even this has moved on a stage and now with 3D printing you can create really real things with nothing but code (and a few reels of thermosetting plastic).

 As the enthusiastic programmer moves on in life they discover that not only can they obtain power points from their peers but real money from just about everyone.
 The mythology of Bill Gates, Steve Jobs and now Mark Zuckerberg blur into the idea that with software you can make the transition from a penniless nobody to a billionaire somebody - and all you need is code

-You literally can go from nothing to something with code (in theory); the fact that few manage it isn't really relevant.
+You literally can go from nothing to something with code (in theory at least); the fact that few manage it isn't really relevant.